Zbeyer/Nora/Nora.md

 # Dungeon Examples

+Read [5 Room Dungeons](https://www.roleplayingtips.com/5-room-dungeons/) to understand the full weight of these examples.
+This design philosophy makes consise sessions that have a little bit of everything so every game is fun.

 ## **The Siren’s Grotto `CR 2`**

 **Guardian or Reason No One Has Braved the Dungeon:** *The Lurking Leviathan* - A massive sea creature (CR 2) that circles the waters around the grotto, attacking anyone who dares to enter its domain.